workdojos/Dojos-Fresh-Hugo-Theme/content/franchiser.md

 <figure>
     <blockquote cite="">
         <p></p>
-    {{% subtitle5 "Do you want to become a system administrator?" %}}
+    {{% subtitle5 "Would you like to become a franchise owner?" %}}
-This dojo focuses on managing servers!
-The bread and butter of what we do.
-Let us guide you through the process of becoming a bonafide system admin.
-There are few things better in the world than the feeling of pride of having your own cloud server, for whatever it is that you do.
-Explore the world of open-source apps and become THE ALMIGHTY ADMIN in everything that you do!
+Would you like to be involved in creating a new model for franchise businesses!
+We would too!
+Franchiser's Dojo is a place for the aspiring franchiser.
+For those that believe in the system.
+For those that see a bright future in franchising or someone that has ideas on how the "Franchise of the Future" might look.

+If you have interest in franchising or would like to participate as we build out this Dojo, please give a shout!
 </figure>

 <br>